Three Types of Women’s Health Services as You Age

 For women, preventive care includes regular gynecological check-ups, such as breast exams, pap smears, pelvic exams, and STI screenings.
 Women’s health specialists also recommend bone density testing, breast and colon cancer screening, and hormonal testing for perimenopausal or menopausal women.

 If you already have a women’s health clinic you go to, ask if they offer a healthy lifestyle risk assessment.
 There are lifestyle modifications that benefit women, especially as they age.
 These may include specific exercises, diet, and so on.
+If you’re having trouble making it to your clinic, whether due to a busy schedule or mobility considerations, a house call doctor in Seattle can bring your appointment to you, making it easy to get the routine screenings you need.

 It depends on which women’s health services clinic you visit, but some specialize in advanced women’s health issues.
 If yours does not offer such service at the moment, consider checking other women’s health care centers.